 1) Don’t start scanning from the white lead.
 Start at least an inch into the film.

 2) Move the switch for 8/super8 few times back and forth and then push it all the way to one side.

 3) Make sure the film is under all three white tabs as shown in below image.

 4) Try a different film to make sure it is not a film issue.

 - Q: MovieMaker - My film wont go through the MovieMaker?

-Some old film came at a little wider than 8mm or expanded at some sections due to age and for that reason the unit will have a hard time pulling the film from its sprocket holes.
-A work around this issue would be to get a small piece of paper 1x1.5 inch, fold it four times and wedge it between edge of the flip door and the track in the location shown in the pictures file below to keep the door from closing all the way.
+Some old films, split 16mm or Super8 came at a little wider than 8mm or expanded at some sections due to age and for that reason, the unit will have a hard time pulling the film from its sprocket holes.
+A workaround for this issue would be to get a small piece of paper 1x1.5 inch, fold it four times, and wedge it between the edge of the flip door and the track in the location shown in the pictures file below to keep the door from closing all the way.